jinghuazhao/R/README.md

 https://cran.r-project.org/src/contrib/Archive/kinship/

-Links to other packages at [CRAN](http://cran.r-project.org) are as shown in the following table,
+Links to other packages I have maintained at [CRAN](http://cran.r-project.org) are as shown in the following table,

 **Packages** | URLs
 --------|---------------------------------------